-The Bank of Lithuania provides technical access for all payment service providers, enabling them to send and receive SEPA payments.
+The Central Bank of Lithuania (hereinafter - the Bank of Lithuania) provides technical access for all payment service providers, enabling them to send and receive SEPA payments.

 CENTROlink is a payment system operated by the Bank of Lithuania, providing the gateway to the Single Euro Payments Area (SEPA).
 Via its infrastructure, the Bank of Lithuania provides technical access to SEPA for all types of payment service providers – banks, credit unions, e-money or payment institutions – licensed in the European Economic Area (EEA).

 I. Benefits of participating in the system

 - Level playing field.
 From a technological standpoint, non-bank institutions are given the possibility to make payments under the same terms as banks or credit unions.